rchapon/toastboots-custom/README.md

 1. [SEE TEXT COLORS AND BACKGROUND COLORS](#coloryfondo)
 2. [SEE PRE-ESTABLISHED COMBINATIONS](#preestablecidas)

+### Collaboration

+If you want to collaborate with the improvement or optimization of this complement, you just have to write and contribute what you want and you can add it as a collaborator.

+It may even be translating the add-in information or error messages into other languages.

 ___

 ## Colores de texto y fondo / Text and background Colors <a name="coloryfondo"></a>